zethhummel-rgb/jgctimesheet/supabase-digital-purchase-orders-deploy.md

 Digital PO numbers begin at `PO-30000`.
 Database constraints and the admin page reject any number block below 30000.
 A number is assigned on the first draft save and is never reused.
 Purchase Orders are cancelled, never deleted.

-## One-Time Email Setup
+## Email Delivery

-Add these Edge Function secrets in the Supabase dashboard before sending the first live PO:

-- `RESEND_API_KEY`: the production Resend API key.
-- `RESEND_FROM_EMAIL`: a verified sender, for example `Purchase Orders <purchaseorders@johngordonconstruction.com>`.
-- `PO_TO_EMAIL`: optional.
-It defaults to `darlene@johngordonconstruction.com`.

-Supabase supplies `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`; do not add those manually.
+Digital POs use the same Google Apps Script email endpoint already used by Work Orders and inspections.
+No Resend account, API key, sender authorization, or email secret is required.

+By default, the script sends PO emails to `zeth@johngordonconstruction.com` and `darlene@johngordonconstruction.com`, matching the Work Order email route.
+Set the optional `PO_TO_EMAIL` Edge Function secret only if that recipient list needs to change.

 The worker runs every five minutes.
 Submitted POs remain queued if delivery fails, are visible as failures in PO Admin, and can be retried.
-Receipt photos stay in the private `digital-po-temp` bucket only until confirmed email delivery and cleanup.
+Receipt photos are included in the emailed PO PDF, then removed from the private `digital-po-temp` bucket after confirmed delivery and cleanup.

 ## First Employee Setup